srinay2007/Fake-review-detection/README.md

 **DistilBERT**: Creates a compact and efficient version of BERT through a technique called knowledge distillation.
 It learns from a larger pre-trained model (like BERT) but with a significantly smaller size, allowing for faster processing and lower resource requirements, while maintaining good performance on NLP tasks

 **XLNet**: Addresses limitations in BERT's pre-training process by considering all possible permutations of ordering the input words.
 This can potentially capture more nuanced relationships between words compared to BERT, but it comes with a more complex architecture and even higher computational demands.

+Table: Comparison of Embedding techniques

 ![image](https://github.com/srinay2007/Fake-review-detection/assets/98680554/b472d56e-72e9-4770-b609-c7bc36847ff4)

-Figure: Comparison of Embedding techniques.

 **Implementation**